email-check-app/email-validator-js/README.md

 });
 ```

-**Note:** Yahoo, Hotmail, and some providers always return `result.smtp.valid: true` as they don't allow mailbox verification.
+**Note:** Yahoo, Hotmail, and some providers always return `result.validSmtp: true` as they don't allow mailbox verification.

 ## 🌐 Serverless Deployment